botherder/kraken-docs/README.md

 Kraken is a simple cross-platform Yara scanner that can be built for Windows, Mac, FreeBSD and Linux.
 It is primarily intended for incident response, research and ad-hoc detections \(_not_ for endpoint protection\).
 Following are the core features:

-* Scan running executables and memory of running processes with provided Yara rules \(leveraging [go-yara](https://github.com/hillu/go-yara)\).
+- Scan running executables and memory of running processes with provided Yara rules (leveraging [go-yara](https://github.com/hillu/go-yara)).
-* Scan executables installed for autorun \(leveraging [go-autoruns](https://github.com/botherder/go-autoruns)\).
+- Scan executables installed for autorun (leveraging [go-autoruns](https://github.com/botherder/go-autoruns)).
+- Scan the filesystem with the provided Yara rules.
-* Report any detection to a remote server provided with a Django-based web interface.
+- Report any detection to a remote server provided with a Django-based web interface.
-* Run continuously and periodically check for new autoruns and scan any newly-executed processes.
+- Run continuously and periodically check for new autoruns and scan any newly-executed processes.
 Kraken will store events in a local SQLite3 database and will keep copies of autorun and detected executables.

 Some features are still under work or almost completed: